canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 **[TODO: Add/revise checklist items]**

+- Clearly defined user needs **(Build It Right - OneGC Architectural Checklist (draft))**
+  - User research, requirements and usability testing must be incorporated and tracked from the very beginning of any digital project

 #### Alpha stage

 - Spend time with current and prospective users of the service **(Digital Services Playbook (US))**